 Loading NuWatt Energy...

-Section 30C of the Internal Revenue Code, also known as the Alternative Fuel Vehicle Refueling Property Credit, provides a federal tax credit for the cost of installing EV charging equipment.
+Section 30C of the Internal Revenue Code, also known as the Alternative Fuel Vehicle Refueling Property Credit, provided a federal tax credit for the cost of installing EV charging equipment.
 Originally part of the Energy Policy Act of 2005, it was extended and modified by the Inflation Reduction Act (IRA) in 2022.
-Under the One Big Beautiful Bill Act (OBBBA) signed in July 2025, the credit now expires on June 30, 2026.
+Under the One Big Beautiful Bill Act (OBBBA) signed in July 2025, the residential credit expired June 30, 2026 and is no longer available.

 Commercial EV charger installations range from $5,000 for a Level 2 station to $100,000+ for DC fast chargers including utility upgrades and site preparation.